-Animal studies to evaluate the potential for carcinogenesis, mutagenesis or impairment of fertility have not been performed.
+Animal studies to evaluate the potential for carcinogenesis, mutagenesis or impairment of fertility have not been performed by Pharmacia & Upjohn Company.

 Amphetamines are excreted in human milk.
 Mothers taking amphetamines should be advised to refrain from nursing.

 Safety and effectiveness in pediatric patients have not been established.
-Use of Benzphetamine hydrochloride is not recommended in individuals under 12 years of age.
+The use of Benzphetamine hydrochloride tablets, USP are not recommended in patients less than 17 years of age.

 The following have been associated with the use of Benzphetamine hydrochloride: